what-is-software-testing-image

 Software testing is not associated with uncovering potential bugs or defects.
 It also involves finding measures to improve the system’s efficiency and accuracy.

-Basically, software testing is an amalgamation of verification and validation
+Basically, software testing is the combination of verification and validation

 • Verification is a static process that does not involve code execution.
 It validates the documents, design, and code against specified requirements and answers the question – “Are we building the product right?”.